CAILA: Concept-Aware Intra-Layer Adapters for Compositional Zero-Shot Learning: Experiments

-Our evaluation results on C-GQA further verify the advantage of our proposed mixture module, especially when the number of unseen compositions is larger.
-On AUC, our model achieves an 4.3\% improvement, 40\% of the previous SOTA, from 10.5\% to 14.8\%, even though C-GQA is the hardest among all benchmarks.
+Our results on C-GQA further verify the advantage of CAILA, especially when the number of unseen compositions is larger.
+On AUC, our model achieves a 4.3\% improvement, 40\% of the previous SOTA, from 10.5\% to 14.8\%.
 HM is also improved by 5.6\%.
-Moreover, we observe improvements of 5.7\% and 5.6\% of best seen and unseen accuracy.
+Moreover, improvements of best seen and unseen accuracy are 5.7\% and 5.6\%.

 UT-Zappos has much fewer attributes and object categories, compared with its counterparts, and is thus much easier, as the gap between various methods is smaller.
-But it is noticeable that our model, \ours, outperforms all other baselines, with an 7.2\% improvement on the AUC metric.
+But it is noticeable that our model, \ours, outperforms all other baselines, with a 7.2\% improvement on the AUC metric.